pesho-ivanov/martinus.github.io/_posts/2022/2022-08-27-hashmap-bench-01.md

   * `0x0004000000000001` &rarr; `0xeda774111404ab5a` `1110110110100111011101000001000100010100000001001010101101011010`

 String Types
-: String hashing performance is slow!
-It's much slower than `std::hash` and it seems to use by far the slowest string hashing algorithm of all hashes that I tested.
+: String hashing performance is very fast, I believe it is based on `wyhash`.

 <a name="ankerl__unordered_dense__hash" />